-For example, on February 4, 2022, the Biden Administration announced a four-year extension of the 2018 tariffs imposed in response to a petition filed under Section 201 of the Trade Act of 1974 (the "Section 201 Tariffs").
+Similarly, on February 4, 2022, the Biden Administration announced a four-year extension of the 2018 tariffs imposed in response to a petition filed under Section 201 of the Trade Act of 1974 (the "Section 201 Tariffs").
 The Biden Administration set the Section 201 Tariffs at 14.75%, with a modest rate reduction each year.
 The decision exempted bifacial modules from the tariffs as well as 5 GW of imported solar cells each year.
+On May 16, 2024, the Biden Administration announced the removal of the exemption for bifacial modules and those products are now subject to the Section 201 Tariffs.

-Separately, in August 2021, an anonymous group of U.S. solar manufacturers filed petitions with the U.S. Department of Commerce (the "DOC") alleging that Chinese companies were evading antidumping and countervailing duty (AD/CVD) orders on crystalline silicon photovoltaic cells and modules, which are used in the production of solar panels.
-The petitioners requested a federal investigation into Chinese firms allegedly circumventing tariffs by manufacturing in Malaysia, Vietnam and Thailand, and sought to apply the existing tariffs on China to companies in these three countries.
-Ultimately, the DOC objected to the anonymous nature of the petition, and it expired.
-Subsequently, on February 8, 2022, Auxin Solar, a U.S.-based solar panel manufacturer, submitted a petition to the DOC to request country-wide circumvention inquiries pursuant to Section 781(b) of the Tariff Act of 1930 concerning crystalline silicon photovoltaic cells and modules assembled in Malaysia, Thailand, Vietnam and Cambodia using Chinese inputs.
-On April 1, 2022, the DOC initiated the inquiries, and, after conducting an investigation, issued a preliminary decision on December 2, 2022, recommending that the Biden Administration impose tariffs on certain solar panel imports from the Southeast Asian countries.

-Prior to the DOC issuing its preliminary decision, the Biden Administration in June 2022 issued Presidential Proclamation 10414, which paused the collection of any new anti-dumping or countervailing duty of certain solar cells and modules imported from Cambodia, Malaysia, Thailand, and Vietnam for two years, until June 2024.
-The White House initiated this "bridge" action in advance of the DOC's preliminary decision, in effect deferring any new solar tariffs for 24 months.
-Even though the White House effectively deferred any new tariffs from taking effect until June 2024, the DOC's investigation and subsequent preliminary decision had the effect of increasing module prices and affecting module supply.
-In August 2023, the DOC published a final determination in the affirmative, consistent with the preliminary determination.
-In addition, Congress passed legislation (H.J.
-Res.
-39) in 2023 via procedures of the CRA that would have rescinded Presidential Proclamation 10414 and retroactively imposed tariffs on certain imported modules, but President Biden vetoed the legislation on May 16, 2023, and Congress failed to override his veto on May 24, 2023.
-In December 2023, Auxin Solar, a U.S.-based solar panel manufacturer filed a suit seeking to overturn the regulations implementing Presidential Proclamation 10414 and overturn the Biden Administration's moratorium on additional duties and tariffs on certain solar cells and modules imported from Cambodia, Malaysia, Thailand, or Vietnam.
-In addition, as Presidential Proclamation 10414 expires in June 2024, panel prices may increase.
+In August 2021, an anonymous group of U.S. solar manufacturers filed petitions with Commerce alleging that Chinese companies were evading antidumping and countervailing duty orders on crystalline silicon photovoltaic cells and modules, which are used in the production of solar panels.
+Ultimately, Commerce objected to the anonymous nature of the petition, and it expired.
+Subsequently, on February 8, 2022, Auxin Solar, a U.S.-based solar panel manufacturer, submitted a petition to Commerce to request country-wide circumvention inquiries pursuant to Section 781(b) of the Tariff Act of 1930 concerning crystalline silicon photovoltaic cells and modules assembled in Malaysia, Thailand, Vietnam and Cambodia using Chinese inputs.
+On April 1, 2022, Commerce initiated the inquiries, and, after conducting an investigation, issued a preliminary decision on December 2, 2022, recommending that the Biden Administration impose tariffs on certain solar panel imports from the Southeast Asian countries.
+However, prior to Commerce issuing its preliminary decision, the Biden Administration in June 2022 issued Presidential Proclamation 10414, which paused the collection of any new anti-dumping or countervailing duty of certain solar cells and modules imported from Cambodia, Malaysia, Thailand, and Vietnam for two years, until June 2024.
+Since June 2024, new imports have been subject to these circumvention penalties unless suppliers can show they use sufficient non-Chinese materials in their production, including solar wafers and cells from outside China.
+In December 2023, Auxin Solar, a U.S.-based solar panel manufacturer filed a lawsuit seeking to overturn the regulations implementing Presidential Proclamation 10414 and overturn the Biden Administration's moratorium on additional duties and tariffs on certain solar cells and modules imported from Cambodia, Malaysia, Thailand, or Vietnam.